Lightning beat Stars 5-0 in first Stanley Cup rematch

 LINEUP SHUFFLE

 Dallas C Roope Hintz returned after missing two games with a lower body injury.
-The Stars also called up C Rhett Gardner from the taxi squad, but he was a scratch.
+The Stars also called up C Rhett Gardner from the taxi squad, but he was scratched.